-This page best viewed in Google Chrome.
+This page best viewed in Google Chrome on Desktop.
 Other browsers may cause the page to display incorrectly with pictures covering up the text descriptions.
 Send your complaints to GoDaddy!
 Lol.

 Hi There!
 If you’ve reached my website www.bruceleechinesegungfubook.com it’s probably because you are interested in finding out more information about Bruce Lee’s book “Chinese Gung Fu: Philosophical Art of Self-Defense” published in 1963.
 Special thanks to Bill Goring for his input and knowledge of various aspects of this publication

 I started this website as a tool to help Bruce Lee fans identify authentic copies of the book.
 After seeing so many fakes being sold on eBay and other auction websites I was determined to set the record straight on what differentiates authentic copies from fakes.
 My goal is to educate fans to help keep them from being ripped off by unscrupulous (or in some cases uneducated) sellers.
 When you are done here please visit my other site www.bruceleewashere.com for a visual history of Bruce Lee’s life

 Background on the book

 Bruce Lee was good friends with James Yimm Lee (no relation).
 James was an accomplished martial artist in his own right and self-published several martial arts-related books on his own through his publishing company Oriental Book Sales

 He was the perfect person to help Bruce publish his book in 1963.
 The original purchase price was just $5.00.
 The first chance many collectors had to purchase the book was in 1993 when Heather Holmberg and Superior Galleries held the first Bruce Lee Auctions